 Swimming like any skill takes plenty of practice.
 So sitting down with your child and setting realistic goals can help.
 Private swimming lessons focus heavily on this aspect of learning.
 These are some examples:

 - Hold your breath underwater for 10 seconds

-- Swim from point A to point B (ask your child to swim to you from the stairs)
+- Swim from point A to point B (ask your child to you from the stairs)

 - Sit on the pool floor